 Effective governance systems helped the service to deliver safe care and treatment for patients in line with legislation, best practice and current guidance.
 The environment was clean, well equipped and fit for purpose.
 Comprehensive systems were in place for monitoring and managing risk.
-Patients told us they felt safe in the service.
+Patients told us they were cared for in a very nice and clean facility.